-Medical assistants are multiskilled health professionals specifically educated to work in ambulatory settings performing administrative and clinical duties.
-The practice of medical assisting directly influences the public’s health and well-being, and requires mastery of a complex body of knowledge and specialized skills requiring both formal education and practical experience that serve as standards for entry into the profession.
+Medical assistants are multiskilled health professionals specifically educated to work in a variety of healthcare settings performing clinical and administrative duties.
+The practice of medical assisting necessitates mastery of a complex body of knowledge and specialized skills requiring both formal education and practical experience that serve as standards for entry into the profession.

 The administrative duties of a medical assistant include:

 - Receiving patients in a professional and friendly manner

 - Performing numerous office duties and public relations functions

 - Administering first aid.